KATS Monthly Statistics Update

 Chart.
 1: Values & Volumes by Real Time Gross Settlement (RTGS) Payments

 Chart.
-2: Values & Volumes by Cheque Payments
+2: Values & Volumes by Cheques Payments

-Chart.
-2: Values & Volumes by Cheque Payments
+Chart 2 Values & Volumes by Cheques Payments

 Chart.
 3: Values & Volumes by Direct Credit (DC) Payments